-Care Groups are composed of approximately fifteen to twenty four students who remain with the same Care teacher for their three years of middle schooling.
+Care Groups are composed of approximately twenty five students who remain with the same Care teacher for their three years of middle schooling.
 The Care teacher becomes the first port of call for families and the advocate for individual students to ensure that they are provided with a successful pathway.
-In Years 11 and 12, students will be allocated to Care groups according to their selected pathway.
+In Years 11 and 12, students are allocated to a senior Care group.

 Parents are invited by Care Teachers to collect their child’s report at the end of terms 1, 2 and 3 for a student led discussion of learning goals and issues for the future.
 Term 4 reports are distributed to students at the end of term.

 Parent Teacher communication is vital for the success of students.
 Parents/Caregivers are kept regularly informed of school events and the progress of their children through -